itk-dev/os2forms_selvbetjening/web/modules/custom/os2forms_rest_api/README.md

 ### Modifying data response from Webform Submission GET

-To allow updating data received from calling Webform Submission GET, we have [patched](patches/webform_rest_submission.patch) `drupal/webform_rest`.
+To allow modifying response data sent from Webform Submission GET, we have [patched](patches/webform_rest_submission.patch) `drupal/webform_rest`.

 The patch adds the `WebformSubmissionDataEvent` event and ensures